-The U.S. rejoined the Paris agreement.
+The U.S. rejoined the Paris Agreement.
 Now comes the hard part

 Retrofit buildings

-Buildings are another major source of emissions, and another Biden campaign promise was to retrofit 4 million buildings and weatherize 2 million homes to help save energy.
+Buildings are another major source of emissions, and another Biden campaign promise was to retrofit four million buildings and weatherize two million homes to help save energy.
 The government can also help give people incentives to switch to technology like geothermal heat or replace their gas stoves with induction ranges.
 “That kind of the approach would be transformative because very few people at this point are thinking about getting fossil fuels out of their home,” she says.
 “That’s totally necessary, not just for the climate, but also for their own health, because it’s becoming increasingly clear that living in a home with a gas stove is putting enormous amounts of pollutants in the air.”

 R&D for hard-to-decarbonize industries